-Participatory management of the CCAs will improve the conservation status and abundance of three Critically Endangered species - Singidia tilapia (Oreochromis esculentus), Victoria tilapia (Oreochromis variabilis) and Shoebill stork (Balaeniceps rex) will increase by 5% or more against project baselines.
+Participatory management of the CCAs will improve the conservation status and abundance of three Critically Endangered species - Singidia tilapia (Oreochromis esculentus), Victoria tilapia (Oreochromis variabilis) and Shoebill stork (Balaeniceps rex).
+Diversity of fish assemblages at nursery sites and populations of Shoebill stork (Balaeniceps rex) will increase by 5% or more against project baselines.

-Monthly incomes from fish and cash crop sales for 3,000 households will double against baseline levels strengthen the capacity of these bodies to make informed decisions on conservation and natural resource management.
+Monthly incomes from fish and cash crop sales for 3,000 households will double against baseline levels through improved fishery and agricultural practices.

+Working with communities through traditional cultural institutions and local government will strengthen the capacity of these bodies to make informed decisions on conservation and natural resource management.
 Active engagement and perceptions of community involvement will improve and by project end, half the women, men and youth between 15 and 25 years of participating households will feel their voices are heard and represented in processes of CCA planning and management.